 Abhinna achievements can vary for each person because it is associated with the object of meditation are used when meditating.

 Example: If we use a solid object (pathavi) , then we can make everything into a solid, although others see it as it is, for example, someone who can walk on water, water for him it has become solid, but others say / see it was walking on water.

 Note – I don’t know anything about this.
 I’ve never read anything that states such a thing from the Buddhist texts, but I’ve not read them all.
 The author might be adding Indonesian or other cultural beliefs.

-There is some evidence for people having innate or natural psychic abilities related to the abhinna achievements.
+There is some evidence for people having innate or natural psychic abilities related to the Abhinna achievements.
 Karma in past lives has a very strong influence.
-If someone who has recently meditated and been able to attain some of the abhinnas, their attainments will be very limited if the karma of their past was negative.
+If someone has recently meditated and been able to attain some of the Abhinnas, their attainments will be very limited if the karma of their past was negative.

 Having Abhinna is very useful for someone to broaden and deepen our views of life and the mysteries of the universe.
 The experience can help us penetrate the knowledge which previously has not been understood by man.

 Use of Abhinna must be in accordance with the precepts because this ability could degenerate and disappear if we violate the precepts.

 Vern’s Note – Personally, having experienced some of the Abhinnas, I don’t think the precepts have anything to do with Abhinna or Jhana coming or not coming.
 This is a constant beating drum among Buddhists which results in people believing that without being a strong, moral Buddhist who follows all the precepts very closely, one cannot attain Jhana or Abhinna.
 This strengthens the religion of Buddhism, the group, and makes it seem more powerful than it need be.
 The truth is, at least in my own view and direct experience, one need not follow any precepts at all and one can still enjoy Jhana, and Abhinna after following a simple but regular practice of meditating on the breath, and mindfulness.?